abhinavn17/WISP/README.md

-# uCAPTURE
+# WISP

-Imaging and selfcal loop taken from CAPTURE-CASA6, written by Ruta Kale.
-This pipeline utilizes wsclean for ridiculous speedup.
-It requires cleaned and calibrated msfiles.
+Wsclean Imaging and Selfcal Pipeline is a selfcal and imaging pipeline developed for radio interforemtric imaging.
+The selfcal loop utilises modular CASA and is taken from CAPTURE-CASA6, written by Ruta Kale.
+This pipeline utilizes WSClean for ridiculous speedup of imaging.
+It requires cleaned and calibrated msfiles as input.

 To run this pipeline, you need to build and install wsclean.
-The command is passed as a subprocess call, and the specific imaging parameters can be passed as a "wsclean-command" in the config.ini file.
+The wsclean terminal command is passed as a subprocess call, and the specific imaging parameters can be passed as a "wsclean-command" in the config.ini file.

 ## How to use